‘General Hospital’ Spoilers: Sonny Confronts Jax, Julian Resurfaces, And Tracy Shakes Things Up

 Elsewhere in Port Charles, Tracy will be ready to reveal the painting she went to Turkey to find and she’ll apparently upstage Olivia as she celebrates her engagement to Ned.
 General Hospital spoilers note that Tracy will end up disappointing her family in some way and later in the week, Finn will be questioning her intentions in some way.
 It has been confirmed now that Jane Elliot will be leaving the iconic role of Tracy in early May, and GH teasers have hinted at a big storyline coming together to pave the way to Tracy’s exit.

-GH teasers indicate that viewers will also see Elizabeth worrying or frazzled over something and Franco will be worried about Jake.
-While Franco has been in a tough spot with all of this, trying to stay away from Jake per Elizabeth’s request, he also knows that Jake is relying on him for help.
+GH teasers indicate that viewers will also see Elizabeth worrying or frazzled over something, and Franco will be worried about Jake.
+While Franco has been in a tough spot with all of this, trying to stay away from Jake per Elizabeth’s request, and he also knows that Jake is relying on him for help.
 As things ramp up on this front, General Hospital spoilers indicate that fans can expect to see Elizabeth and Jason trying to present a united front.

-Finn has committed to go to rehab and clean himself up, and he asked Hayden what that meant for their future.
-GH teasers share that Hayden will be a bit conflicted from the sounds of things, not sure what the future holds for her.
-Jason will soon have good news to share with Sonny and at the end of the week, General Hospital spoilers note that Scott and Ava will head to the police station together.
+Finn is committed to going to rehab and cleaning himself up, and he asked Hayden what that meant for their future.
+GH teasers share that Hayden will be a bit conflicted from the sounds of things, and she is not sure what the future holds for her.
+Jason will soon have good news to share with Sonny, and at the end of the week, General Hospital spoilers note that Scott and Ava will head to the police station together.

 What is coming up next with Tracy that will pave the way for her to exit Port Charles?
 What will Jason, Elizabeth, and Franco learn about Jake’s past as they dig into what he has been sharing?
-Will Alexis and Julian manage to reunite and what comes next for Nelle, Carly, Jax, and Sonny?
-General Hospital spoilers detail that things will be wild throughout the week of April 17 and fans cannot wait to see where things head next.
+Will Alexis and Julian manage to reunite, and what comes next for Nelle, Carly, Jax, and Sonny?
+General Hospital spoilers detail that things will be wild throughout the week of April 17, and fans cannot wait to see where things head next.

 [Featured Image by s_bukley/Shutterstock]